UO-CS210/06-Boggle/docs/HOWTO.md

 We need to check that all the characters in the input are letters.
 We already have a function `allowed` for that.
 We also need to be sure the input is the right length.
-Once again, we do _not_ want magic numbers sprinkled around our code, so we will create additional symbolic constants and use them instead.
-Since we anticipate we will also need the dimensions of the board when we are searching it, we might as well define the row and column length as well as the total number of characters on the board:
+Once again, we do _not_ want magic numbers sprinkled around our code.
+Our configuration file already contains a specification of the board size:

 ```python
 # Board dimensions